How to use and supply animal by-products (ABPs) as farm animal feed or in feed, and how to get your site registered and approved.

 Processed animal proteins (PAPs)

-Processed animal proteins are category 3 ABPs which have been processed, eg meat meals, bone meals, horn meals and greaves.
+Processed animal proteins are category 3 ABPs which have been processed, for example meat meals, bone meals, horn meals and greaves.

 You can only use these PAPs as farm animal feed: